Indrakens/minion-memory-game/README.md

 ![24A08643-172E-4B82-AA10-68AA598B9623](https://github.com/Indrakens/minion-memory-game/assets/127971416/521a3edc-1f01-4c5d-9dbc-22ccfd840af1)

 # FEATURES
-* The game have two main pages - game area and game rules.
+* The game have two  pages - main game area and game rules.
+* Also have alert windows.
 ## Main Game Are
 * Header - featured at the top of the page.
 The header shows the Game Rules and Lives.
 * Anime and logo image - featured below header.